 Additionally, a large difference in consumption is observed when Absolute Decoupling Point (ADP) was reached, meaning that each country could find its own strategy in order to improve their current consumption levels (Figure6).
 France, Japan and the United Kingdom present the highest ADP value, with 60 to 65 MWh·cap-1·yr-1, and Hungary the lowest, with 36 MWh·cap-1·yr-1.
 Spain and Italy found the ADP at 48 MWh·cap-1·yr-1.

 Finally, a critical observation was made that all of the exemplary countries have a higher TPEF than TPES, meaning that all of them are net importers of energy embodied in goods and services.
-This means that achieving a decoupling could be harder for net embodied energy exporter countries, such as China or India.
+This means that achieving a decoupling could be harder for net embodied energy exporter countries (such as China or India).
+It has been observed that generally only 14.2 % of the absolutely decoupled countries are net embodied energy exporters, whereas from the relatively decoupled or coupled countries, net embodied energy exporters make up 41.2% and 41.3% respectively (Supplementary Table 2).
+This has been measured by comparing the obtained DITPEF and the corresponding Hidden Energy Flow (HEF, HEF = TPES/TPEF-1, (Akizu et al., 2017) (Akizu et al., 2018)) of each country (Supplementary Table 2).